U.S. History Lesson Plans and Resources

 Memorandum of a Conference with President Eisenhower after Sputnik

 One more lesson plan using primary sources.
-See also Milestones in the Space Program for a middle school lesson plan, Sputnik Lesson Plan for a 10th-grade activity, and Sputnik Anniversary Marks 50 Years of Space Race for an article and related Reading Comprehension Questions.
+See also Space Milestones for a middle school lesson plan, Sputnik Lesson Plan for a 10th-grade activity.
+If you want to show a couple of brief video clips in class, take a look at these from YouTube: Launch of Sputnik and Vanguard (Flopnik).

 Eisenhower: The Contentious 1950s